Fiber Connectivity for Healthcare Facilities: What You Need to Know

 Healthcare data is some of the most private and sensitive information out there, and as the amount being generated grows (and the number of places it needs to go expands), protecting that data is becoming a bigger challenge.
 The patient’s trust is paramount, and once it’s lost, it’s lost for good.
 Data breaches and unsecured IT strategies can be devastating to any organization, but the healthcare industry is most vulnerable.
 Building the right solution can be a daunting task to undertake (unless you have the right ally — more on that later), but network evolution can’t wait.

-The first step in building the right network solution is ensuring the backbone is totally secure and private.
+The first step in implementing fiber connectivity for healthcare facilities is ensuring the backbone is totally secure and private.
 Information should avoid the public internet wherever possible to limit points of failure and give the organization control over the sensitive information that flows through the network.
 In this case, E-Line, EP-LAN and EVP-LAN Fiber Ethernet can help.
 This solution can offer point-to-point, point-to-multipoint, or multipoint-to-multipoint architectures — all with private Ethernet that offers high levels of redundancy, diversity and speed.
 Dark fiber also delivers security through private transfer, with added scalability that caters to growing data volumes.

 Furthermore, when creating a fully empowered network architecture, getting the best of the best means getting flexible, customized solutions that cater to individual needs and geographical requirements.
 In this way, managed services or SD-WAN foundations are particularly impactful.